- What is Steampunk Fashion?

 Steampunk is distinguishable in that costumes were traditionally thrifted, hand crafted and modified into remarkable pieces, however with rising popularity, there are now plenty of stores specialising in the neo-vintage fashion.

-Classic outfits consist of corsets, petticoats, waistcoats, duster coats, high collars, steampunk hats, accessories such as goggles and watches, and accents using cogs and buckles, and the colours rarely stray from brass and earthy tones.
+Classic outfits consist of corsets, petticoats, waistcoats, duster coats, high collars, steampunk hats, accessories such as goggles and steampunk pocket watches, and accents using cogs and buckles, and the colors rarely stray from brass and earthy tones.

 Types of Steampunk Fashion

 Though there have been new releases in fiction and technological advances, the fashion has remained relatively unchanged and still holds to its well defined niche.
 There are however several styles which stem from the steampunk movement.